Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 With respect to the taxation of real properties and real estate transactions, the following should be taken into consideration:

-In the last few years, the wave of start-up-driven innovation has finally started to reach real estate and construction.
-Private equity real estate investors have started making investments in Finnish proptech companies.
-There has not as yet been extensive adaptation of disruptive technologies in the Finnish real estate industry.
+Private-equity real-estate investors have started making investments in Finnish proptech companies, but not as high speed as was expected earlier.
+As yet, there has not been extensive adaptation of disruptive technologies in the Finnish real estate industry.

 Freehold, Leasehold and Share Deals